rust-lang/book/src/ch03-05-control-flow.md

 ```

 All `if` expressions start with the keyword `if`, which is followed by a
 condition.
-In this case, our condition is checking if our variable binding
+In this case, our condition is checking if our variable
 `number` has a value that is less than 5.
 The block of code we want to execute
 if the condition is true goes immediately after the condition, inside curly
 braces.
 These blocks are sometimes called *arms*.
 We can optionally also